realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         - This use of `static` functions is a primary indication of the COP paradigm is being followed.
       > Objects vs. Static Methods
       > - https://www.youtube.com/watch?v=D0dqC_3Bch8

-    - ###### static-methods
+    ###### static-methods
     - Diagram of the `class` `PersonManager` used as a "name-space" to dump a collection of `static` methods to manipulate the data of `Person` objects:

     ```mermaid
     ---
     title: The `PersonManager` class is a "name-space" for a grouping of static methods that manipulate the data of the `Person` objects.
     ---
     classDiagram
     direction TB

-        Person <|-- PersonManager : uses it's static methods to manipulate the data of the `Person` object.
+    PersonManager <|-- Person : uses

     class PersonManager["class PersonManager"] {
        data NO DATA HERE // ⬅︎ No data here, just a set of `static` methods to manipulate the `Person` objects.

        static method changeName(Person person, String newName)
        static method changeAge(Person person, int newAge)
        static method changeHeight(Person person, double newHeight)
        static method changeWeight(Person person, double newWeight)
        static method changeAddress(Person person, String newAddress)
     }

     class Person["class Person"] {
        String name
        int age
        double height
        double weight
        String address

        method NO METHODS HERE()  // ⬅︎ No methods here, just the data for a `Person` object.
     }
     ```

     ```Kotlin
     // Kotlin Example of Using a Class as a "Name-Space" to Group Together Methods